weststack-io/insight-studio/infrastructure/DEPLOY.md

 ### Basic Deployment (SQL Database and Blob Storage Only)

-When using `deploy.ps1` or deploying with only SQL/Storage parameters, the following resources are created:
+When using `deploy.ps1` with only SQL/Storage parameters, the following resources are created:

 #### Azure SQL Database